-Watch Tom Brady, Son Jack Honor Patriots ‘Boogeymen’ Defense In New Video
+NESN

-Tom Brady and his son, Jack, apparently have caught the “Boogeymen” bug.
+Tom Brady and his son, Ben, apparently have caught the “Boogeymen” bug.

-And, honestly, who could blame them?
+And honestly, who could blame them?

-The Patriots defense once again dominated Sunday afternoon in New England’s 27-13 victory over the Cleveland Browns.
+The Patriots’ defense once again dominated Sunday afternoon in New England’s 27-13 victory over the Cleveland Browns.
 And the win led to yet another day-after post from Brady, who recruited his son for a humorous, Halloween-themed tribute to the “Boogeymen.”

 Take a look: